Ham62/XMPlayLegacyScrobbler/Source/ReadMe.txt

 	will be produced, or you can check the "doesn't produce lib" checkbox in the Linker settings page for this project.

+XMPLegacyScrobbler.mak
+    This is the makefile for building manually with NMAKE.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: